Caden-Korell/task-timer/README.md

-Task Timer by Caden Korell.
+Command Line Task Timer by Caden Korell.

 - start a task
 - check on status of a task